 If you threaten your accuser, the prosecution may charge you with criminal threats as a crime of domestic violence — even if you do not physically touch the accuser.
 Other types of domestic violence crimes our L.A. firm has experience handling include:

 If you are arrested for domestic violence, you could be charged with a misdemeanor or felony, depending on the circumstances.
 If the prosecution charges you with a misdemeanor such as domestic battery, you could face a year in county jail, $2,000 in fines and informal probation of three years.
 If on the other hand, you are charged with felony domestic abuse, you could receive two, three or four years in state prison.

 Contact us for a solid domestic violence defense

 Being accused of domestic violence turns your world upside down.
 At the Law Offices of Arash Hashemi, we defend clients in your situation on a regular basis.
 To speak to an attorney at our firm, call (310) 448-1529 or contact us contact us online.
-We offer an initial consultation.
-Our office is located in the Westside Towers in West Los Angeles, within minutes of Santa Monica, Beverly Hills and Westwood.
-We have flexible office hours, and we will visit you in jail to discuss your case.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.